 Getting from Xi’an to Chengdu: Take the train.
 You can take a 3-4 hour high-speed train for about $40.

-Where to stay in Chengdu: I stayed at the Flipflop Hostel and it had a great location downtown.
-Any highly rated accommodation should be good though!
+Where to stay in Chengdu: I recommend the Flipflop Hostel – it has a great downtown location and friendly staff.

 Days 10 and 11 – Shangri-La